thisisloganr/redirect-validator/README.md

 The output is your list, with any problematic redirects sorted up to the top.

   • "Problematic" being defined as any redirect that has a destination URL with a non-200 status code OR the actual and proposed destinations do not match

+The last line of the code is a comment line with a public Google Sheets file for testing